Tricky1702/kOS-Scripts/kOS-Lib-Docs/source/libs/orbits.rst

 This can be used to figure out if the library is available::

-    // Import the library if it isn't available yet. if not (defined _LIBS_ORBITS) knuImport("orbits", importLibDir, exportLibDir).
+    // Import the library if it isn't available yet. if not (defined _LIBS_ORBITS) sysioImport("orbits", importLibDir, exportLibDir).

-    local orbitsLib is knuGetImport("orbits", exportLibDir).
+    local orbitsLib is sysioGetImport("orbits", exportLibDir).
     // Do stuff with this lib.
     ...